HomeDing/homeding.github.io/elements/remote.md

 id: remote
 tags: ["Element"]
 excerpt: >
-  The RemoteElement allows sending actions to other elements in HomeDing devices on the network.
+  The RemoteElement allows sending actions to other elements in HomeDing devices on the network using http GET request.
 ---

 # {{title}}